-Starting a new job is never easy — but I think we can all agree that it’s gotten a little harder in the past year.
+Starting a new job is never easy — but I think we can all agree that it’s gotten a little harder in the past two years with everything going remote.
 Whether it’s how to get to know your coworkers remotely or how to figure out whether your boss prefers phone calls over emails, here are some of our top tips for what to do when starting a new job, from day one first impressions to long-term strategies for success.

 Day One: Getting To Know People